cppwfs/readmesample/README.md

 ##  Running The Test

+### Profiles

+The acceptance tests utilizes Spring profiles to to configure the run.
+This way if you want to run against a local instances of XD and then run the same test against an XD instance on EC2 all you need to do is change your active profile.
+Out of the box the acceptance tests will be configured using the provided application-singlenode.properties.
+To create and use a new profile:

+1. Create a new properties file with the following format for the name application-*__profile name__*.properties.
+For example application-__mycluster__.properties
+2. Copy the contents of the application-singlenode.properties to you new properties file.
+3. Change the settings to your needs.
+4. Save the changes.
+5. In your environment set the new spring\_profiles\_active
+  1. On Mac and Unix:  export spring\_profiles\_active=mycluster
+6. Now your profile  __mycluster__ is active and when you startup up acceptance tests it will use the application-mycluster.properties to setup you acceptance tests.

 ### Running on Local Host SingleNode

 There are 2 steps to running a your acceptance tests.